 Figure 3.
 Structural equation model explaining online political participation.
-See Table 1 for parameter estimates.

-In the following, we report the effects in the final model (Figure 3) shown in Table 1.
-Age positively predicted political interest; namely, older adults were more interested.
-Gender was a weak predictor, significant only in 2013: Men reported higher levels of political interest.
+In the following we report the effects in the final model (Figure 3) shown in Table 1.
+Age positively predicted political interest, i.e. older adults were more interested.
+Gender was a weak predictor, significant only in 2013: men reported higher levels of political interest.
 In agreement with previous research, the strongest influence on political interest was education; in particular, high education positively predicted political interest.
 The effects of household income on political interest were rather small but positive.
 Turning to Internet skills, age was a strong predictor: Younger users showed higher skill levels, the effect being particularly pronounced in 2013.
 Similar to political interest, effects of income and gender (male) were positive but small.
 Internet users with high education had higher Internet skills than those with low or medium education.
-Years online and hours of Internet use positively predicted Internet skills.
+Internet experience and amount of Internet use positively predicted Internet skills.